Garramilla/Darwin, 17th-19th November 2025

 This year’s conference takes place over three days Monday, November 17 through to Wednesday November 19, 2025.

 Below you will find an overview of the conference program.
-This page will be updated as the program becomes finalised.
+This page will be updated with a downloadable conference program prior to the conference.

 Day 1 - Monday, November 17, 2025